lkloh/lkloh.github.io/_posts/2017-10-06-strict-mode.markdown

 ## Best practices

 `"use strict";` in functions only, not global context when dealing with large codebases that were developed over many years.
+Otherwise you may find that old code starts breaking.

 ```js
 function myFunc() {
     "use strict";